 Recently PCIP approved an investment to support curriculum change initiatives related to "curriculum innovation" across the University of Saskatchewan.
 As a result, the GMCTE will have staff capacity to support various curriculum development initiatives being undertaken by programs, departments, and colleges.
+For more information, please contact our curriculum development specialists or visit the Curriculum Innovation and Renewal Cycle page.

 Curriculum development support includes a spectrum of activities that potentially involves significantly different levels of engagement and connection between the GMCTE and the academic unit being supported.
 This includes: